By using this site, you agree to the Privacy Policy and Terms of Use.

 Could this approach be implemented in other healthcare systems?

-The successful collaboration with 21 Danish municipalities suggests the model could be adapted for other healthcare systems.
+The successful collaboration with 21 Danish municipalities suggests the model could potentially be adapted for other healthcare systems.
 The platform’s integration into routine family support services demonstrates feasibility for real-world implementation beyond research settings.

 Source: Digital platform significantly reduces distress among children of divorce